ballerina-platform/ballerina-distribution/docs/building-from-source.md

     set packagePAT=<YOUR_PERSONAL_ACCESS_TOKEN>
     ```

-## Buil the complete Ballerina distribution
+## Build the complete Ballerina distribution

 Follow the steps below to build the [`ballerina-distribution` repository](https://github.com/ballerina-platform/ballerina-distribution) to get full access to the complete Ballerina distribution.